 Dates of operation

-The train operates daily until 13 October 2019, and again from mid December 2019.
+The train operates daily until 13 October 2019.
+Then again from 15 December 2019 to 8 May 2020.
 Please check again later for further dates.

 Tip: check the timetable before you start your trip.